SeldonIO/MLServer/docs/examples/streaming/README.md

 #### Start serving the model

-Now that we have our config in-place, we can start the server by running mlserver start ..
-This needs to either be ran from the same directory where our config files are or pointing to the folder where they are.
+Now that we have our config in-place, we can start the server by running `mlserver start .`.
+This needs to either be run from the same directory where our config files are or point to the folder where they are.

 ```bash
 mlserver start .
 ```

-Since this command will start the server and block the terminal, waiting for requests, this will need to be ran in the background on a separate terminal.
+Since this command will start the server and block the terminal, waiting for requests, this will need to be run in the background on a separate terminal.

 #### Inference request